 Kevin Durant is another one.
 Remember the Cavs signing DeAndre Liggins in the 2016-17 season.
 Trust me, it wasn’t for his offensive skill, as he was a liability on that side of the floor.
-It was to slow down KD in a potential Finals matchup.
+Instead, it was to slow down KD in a potential Finals matchup.

-We’ll see where his career will take him.
-If he does become that type of superstar, good for the Pelicans – and good luck to the rest of the league if he does further evolve as a player.
+We’ll see where his career will take him, and he does become that type of superstar – and good luck to the rest of the league if he does further evolve as a player.

 Want to stay up to date with the latest news and reactions?
 Download our NBA news feed for breaking news, live stats, and game coverage.